nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) Errors with return traces with [errtrace](https://github.com/bracesdev/errtrace)

 Return trace is the path that error took to return to user.
-This can be more illustrative than typical stack trace that procuded the error.
-This tool have conenienve automatic instrumentation CLI to update your code. — [@bracesdev](https://github.com/bracesdev)
+This can be more illustrative than typical stack trace that produced the error.
+This tool have convenience automatic instrumentation CLI to update your code. — [@bracesdev](https://github.com/bracesdev)

 ```